-Dacarbazine is a chemotherapy drug used to treat melanoma, Hodgkin lymphoma and soft tissue sarcoma.
-It is also called DTIC.
+Dacarbazine is also called DTIC.
+It is a chemotherapy drug used to treat melanoma, Hodgkin lymphoma and soft tissue sarcoma.

 Dacarbazine (DTIC) is used to treat melanoma, Hodgkin lymphoma and soft tissue sarcoma.
 It may sometimes be used to treat other cancers.
 It is best to read this information with our general information about chemotherapy and the type of cancer you have.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 You will be given dacarbazine in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.
 Dacarbazine can be given in combination with other cancer drugs.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.